Rock Radio Scrapbook

 "He kept his mind open and his spirit free" - Los Angeles Times columnist James Brown

-He was the fastest tongue in the east - and west - a rapid-fire entertainer backed by a cacaphony of bells and horns.
-But he also had an alter-ego, a slow-talking, introspective personna that made him a pioneer in FM underground radio.
-B. Mitchel Reed, whether he talked at you or to you, remains one of the great legends of rock radio.
+He was the Fastest Tongue in the East - and for a time the west - a rapid-fire entertainer backed by a cacophony of bells and horns.
+But he also had an alter-ego, a slow-talking, introspective persona that made him a pioneer in FM underground radio.
+B. Mitchel Reed, whether he talked fast or slow, remains one of the great legends of rock radio.

 After getting his radio start in Baltimore, Reed got his first major job when he landed the all-night "Birdland Jazz Show" at New York's WOR-AM.
 In 1957, he moved to KFWB Los Angeles and did another jazz show called "Boy On A Couch", the name deriving from the fact he was undergoing analysis at the time.

-In 1963, Reed took his act to his hometown of New York and the station which most people identify him with, WMCA.
-Reed spent two colourful years holding down the 7-11 p.m. shift, further establishing himself as one of America's top radio personalities.
-While there, he played a major role in introducing the Beatles to the Big Apple (not that they needed any help.)
+In 1963, Reed took his act to his hometown of New York and the "Home of the Good Guys", WMCA.
+Reed spent two colourful years holding down the 7-11 p.m. shift, further establishing himself as one of America's top Top 40 radio personalities.
+While there, he played a major role in introducing the Beatles to the Big Apple (not that they needed any help).

 In the late '60s, Reed helped FM rock pioneer Tom Donahue launch KPPC-FM in Pasadena, Calif., one of the first so-called "progressive rock" or "underground" stations.
 He and Donahue provided four hours of taped album rock daily to get the station started.
 By 1971, it would evolve into a 24-hour live assist operation.